 4. Communicate Health and Safety Policies

-All the safety protection in the world won’t make a difference if your employees don’t know how to act in a room full of hazards.
+All the safety protection in the world, like Emergency first aid won’t make a difference if your employees don’t know how to act in a room full of hazards.
 Write safety policies and procedures that are easy to follow, and clearly outline the risks associated with each job.

 Cultivate an environment of constant education.
 Hold regular trainings where you discuss the policies and procedures in clear detail.
 Don’t be afraid to teach employees about safety measures in action, addressing problems that you see on the floor immediately rather than waiting until later.